yagebu/dotfiles/README.md

 systemd.

 ## Other programs

-* Browser: Chromium with vimium
+* Browser: Chromium with vimium.
-* Email: Thunderbird using muttator
+* Email: mutt, offlineimap, and msmtp
-* Media player: mpv
+* Media player: mpv.
-* PDF: zathura with mupdf backend
+* PDF: zathura with mupdf backend, Skim on OS X.
-* Music: cmus as player and beets for management
+* Music: cmus as player and beets for management.

 ## Keyboard layout